-If you are reading this, chances are you have just begun implementing your aviation SMS program.
+If you are reading this, chances are you have just begun implementing your aviation safety management systems (SMS).
 Or, you would like to see how your implementation plan stacks up against the suggested process for creating an implementation plan.

-Either way, the important things you need to know about aviation implementation plans are that they:
+Either way, the important things you need to know about aviation SMS implementation plans are that they:

 - Organize all elements of SMS;